 29 Mar Seattle, Washington, Cost of Living: What You Need to Know

-Seattle has long been an appealing place to live for many young professionals and families because of its prosperity, location, and jobs.
+Seattle has long been an appealing place to live for many young professionals and families because of its prosperity, location, and jobs; but many have .
 It is home to some of the country’s leading tech giants, and there are still plenty of opportunities out there for people starting out in the industry.
 The question for many is whether or not Seattle is actually affordable.
-There may be prosperous job offers on the horizon, but will this be overshadowed by the cost of living and other expenses?
+There may be prosperous job offers on the horizon, but will this be overshadowed by the cost of living in Seattle?

 Is Seattle still a city worth moving to, or are there better opportunities?